 Belfast & Lisburn Women’s Aid has always been serious about its commitment to training and development of all its staff and volunteers, and development is one of 5 operational objectives for 2013 – 2015.
 All staff complete core training and then progress to more specific vocational and professional training appropriate to their role.
 The benefits of a highly trained workforce are immense.
 Given the nature of our work it is also vital.

-Over the last few years Government has asked for more inter agency working through their Tackling Domestic Violence at Home strategy.
+Over the last few years Government has asked for more inter agency working through their Tackling domestic abuse at Home strategy.
 Belfast and Lisburn Women’s Aid training strategy means that these challenges can be met.
-Belfast & Lisburn Women’s Aid works in partnership with a number of agencies, including the PSNI; the Court Service; 2 Health & Social Care Trusts; Trade Unions and the Belfast & South Eastern Health Domestic Violence Partnerships as well as other voluntary and community groups.
+Belfast & Lisburn Women’s Aid works in partnership with a number of agencies, including the PSNI; the Court Service; 2 Health & Social Care Trusts; Trade Unions and the Belfast & South Eastern Health domestic abuse Partnerships as well as other voluntary and community groups.

 Belfast & Lisburn Women’s Aid’s wide range of vocational qualifications, and other recognized accredited training, enables the organization to action plan, share good practice and it aids sustainability.

 The Management Committee, the Management Coordinator, 8 Team Leaders and all the staff and volunteers are fully committed to promoting quality assurance, development of skills; occupational competence; sustained productivity and adherence to quality standards in order to respond effectively to change and to continue to work towards eliminating domestic abuse from our society.